MicrosoftDocs/mesh-docs/mesh/develop/enhance-your-environment/avatar-and-object-interactions/interactable-setup-types/equippable-setup.md

 ## Terminology

 In this article, "hover" means "when the cursor (PC or Mac) or controller pointer (Quest) is over the object."

+To "equip" an object means to hold the object in your hand.
+Objects that can be grabbed and held are "equippable".
+When an avatar is holding an object, we say that the object is "equipped".

+## Testing limitations

+**Important**: In the *Object Positioning*, *Hand Positioning*, and *Presets* features described in this article, you have the ability to make adjustments to the position and rotation of an object relative to the avatar's hand or chest.
+Note that in the Unity Editor, you can only see the results using the Mesh Emulator avatar, which is limited.
+In order to see the results of these adjustments with a full Mesh event avatar, you must build and publish your project, then create a Mesh event, and then grab and hold the object in the scene.

 ## Interaction Settings